 This recipe for small batch Carrot Cake Cupcakes with pineapple, coconut, walnuts, and raisins is a super moist carrot cake from scratch decorated with homemade cream cheese frosting.

-My carrot cake cupcakes recipe is almost identical to my Small Carrot Cake recipe.
-Difference is I reduced the buttermilk a tad bit so the batter wasn’t as liquidy.
+My carrot cake cupcake recipe is almost identical to my Small Carrot Cake recipe.
+Difference is I reduced the buttermilk a bit so the batter wasn’t as liquidy.

 First round the cupcakes were completely flat and sunk in the middle.
 This told me 1 – I filled the liners too full and 2 – I didn’t have enough flour to support the amount of liquid.